alexmonteirocastro/automated-blackbox-testing/README.md

 ## System under test

-They tests will be running on [this](http://adam.goucher.ca/parkcalc/) system.
+The tests will be running on [this](http://adam.goucher.ca/parkcalc/) system.

 ## Test planning